TULiberalArts/Philosophy/pages/resources.md

 [Learn More about Fresh Philosophy](http://www.freshphilosophy.com/)

 ## The Greater Philadelphia Philosophy Consortium
-The The Greater Philadelphia Philosophy Consortium (GPPC) is a nonprofit educational organization founded in 1980.
+The Greater Philadelphia Philosophy Consortium (GPPC) is a nonprofit educational organization founded in 1980.
 GPPC includes 15 member institutions including Temple University and promotes philosophical inquiry into the vital intellectual and social issues of our day.

 [Learn More about the GPPC](http://www.thegppc.org/)